craftingcity/RollHighOrDie/Core RHoD/Selections Glossary/Condition.md

 ## Resolving Conditions
 Some Conditions will Naturally Resolve over time, while others will persist, and require action to Manually Resolve.

-After a Condition has Resolved, you are no longer under it's effects.
+After a Condition, Ailment, or Emboldenment has Resolved, you are no longer under it's effects.

 ## Survival Conditions
 #### Exhausted